Aspiring car owners have many things to consider before buying a vehicle.

 The warranty shows the manufacturer’s trust in the quality of their vehicles.
 The longer the warranty, the more committed the manufacturer is to their vehicles.

 Most modern cars manufactured today come with some warranty on the powertrain.
-However, many major manufacturers like GM have reduced their warranties.

 These warranties don’t apply to used models.
 Used car owners can get additional coverage by purchasing certified pre-owned vehicles.